+We expect that these sources of information are consistent with one another.
+Should there be substantial conflict between these sources, we will tend to weight our own observations and the student letters more heavily than the course evaluations.
 In reading course evaluations, we will pay more attention to the written comments than to the numerical summaries.
-Evaluation will also take into account the number of times a course has been taught and the difficulty of developing new courses.
+Evaluation will also take into account the number of times a course has been taught, the range of courses taught, and the difficulty of developing new courses.
 Development of new courses, especially of courses outside the faculty member’s primary field of expertise, will be considered positively.

-A new faculty member will develop a successful research program.
+A new faculty member will develop a vibrant research program.
 Although we embrace different models of scholarship, most faculty build an independent program of which they are Principal Investigator.
 An alternative successful model is a collaborative program with colleagues at other institutions.
 In either case, the goal is a vibrant program of research aimed at publication in professional journals.
 To support new members of the department so that they succeed in this endeavor, we advise faculty to wait until the third year to accept college service appointments, and offer guidance with grant writing.

-All members of the Physics department contribute to departmental discussions and decision-making.
+All members of the Physics department contribute to departmental discussions and decision making.
 Tenure-track faculty will serve as advisors, and may choose to stand for election to college committees.
 We encourage junior faculty to volunteer for committee work in order to make connections with faculty from other areas of the College.
 However, we are supportive of the choice to postpone major committee service until after the tenure decision.
 Other forms of service include service to professional societies, refereeing articles for publication in professional journals, etc.

 Members of the Physics Department are expected to maintain scholarly activity after receiving tenure.
 The awarding of tenure signifies that the faculty member has succeeded in establishing a productive research program.
 After tenure, faculty members normally continue as independent researchers with their pre-tenure research program, and should maintain the pre-tenure publication rate.
 However, they may choose to switch fields, and a temporary slowing of publication rate often accompanies a change of direction.
 This is acceptable and should not discourage faculty from trying new ideas.

 For promotion to full professor, faculty must continue to be active, productive, and visible scholars.
 There are many ways of demonstrating scholarly activity, including publishing original work in peer-reviewed journals, attending professional meetings to present current research, and submitting proposals for external support.
-Normally 2 or more peer-reviewed journal articles should result from work that occurs after the tenure decision.
+Normally at least two peer-reviewed journal articles should result from work that occurs after the tenure decision.
 Successful candidates for promotion will continue to involve Hamilton students in research.
 Faculty must work with seniors on research projects as part of the senior program.
 When appropriate, seniors should be involved in the primary area of research.
 The department is committed to offering summer research opportunities to students and all senior faculty members should participate on a regular basis.